mabuhay87/PowerBI-Projects/MLR_from_CMS/ReadMe.md

-# 📊 Power BI Projects Portfolio — by Cristina
+# 📊 Power BI Projects Portfolio — by Cristina F.

 Welcome to my **Power BI Portfolio** — a collection of interactive dashboards and analytics reports designed to demonstrate my expertise in **data visualization, DAX, Power Query, and business intelligence storytelling**.